LucasCosas/mlops/README.md

 - RESOURCE_GROUP : "resource group name"
 - WORKSPACE_NAME : "AML workspace name"

+### Create Connected Service

+Go to project settings on the left corner and look for Service Connections

+Create a new one for Azure Resource Manager specifing a manual Service Principal if you already have one or an autommatic one.

+Name it "MLOpsServiceConnection"

 ### Create first Pipeline

 Head to pipelines blade and create your first build/training pipeline:
 Click new pipeline and choose Azure Repos Git and Existing Azure Pipelines YAML File /pipeline/azure-pipelines.yml
 Run the pipeline

+### Training and Registering pipeline

+The pipeline above did a few things:
+Registered a datastore pointing to a BLOB

 ### CD Pipeline